thelonious/kld-array-iterators/README.md

 ----------------------
 Iterate over a list of iterators, treating the entire group much like a counter.
 This is the cross-product of all iterators in the provided args or array.
 If a non-iterator is used, it will return is value on each call to "next".

-    var deck = [];
+    // create an order deck of cards var deck = [];

-    // create an ordered deck of cards new CrossProductIterator(
+    new CrossProductIterator(
         new Iterator('A', '2', '3', '4', '5', '6', '7', '8', '9', '10', 'J', 'Q', 'K'),
         new Iterator('♠', '♣', '♥', '♦')